abhisheks-gh/Java-SE-8/README.md

     * The bytecode is platform independent and can therefore be interpreted by any JVM.
     * JVMs are built specific to particular platforms (hardware and OS).

+## Rules for main method are:
+A) It must be public and static (in any order, as long as it is to the left of the return type). <br>
+B) It must return "void." <br>
+C) The name "main" must be written in all lowercase. <br>
+D) It must declare a String array parameter (where the square brackets may be written to the right of String or to the right of the identifier). <br>
+E) The identifier for the String array may be named anything we'd like (though, by convention, it is typically "args"). <br>